A gerbe-like construction in gauge theory: Construction of a spin structure from a finite-dimensional approximation

 \subsection{Abstraction of the properties of finite-dimensional approximations}

-In this section, we formulate a concept that abstracts the properties of the finite-dimensional approximations constructed in \cref{ssec3:sw fda}.
+In this subsection, we formulate a concept that abstracts the properties of the finite-dimensional approximations.
 First, we perform an abstraction with families of 4-dimensional closed spin manifolds $X$ satisfying $b_1(X) = 0$ in mind.
 Next, we formulate a concept with additional conditions satisfied in the case where $X$ is a homotopy $K3$ surface.

 \begin{definition} A tuple

 is said to be a model of FDA for families of spin closed 4-manifolds with $b_1 = 0$ if it satisfies the following properties. \begin{enumarabicp} \item $U$ is a topological space. \item $E \to U$ is a real vector bundle equipped with a metric. \item $V$, $W$ are finite-dimensional vector bundles over $U$ given in the form